Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

-\item \textbf{Own score}: For an agent $p_i$, we calculate the score of the deal it proposes w.r.t. itself, $S_{p_i}(\pi_{p_i}^{(t)})$.
-This is a ``local view'' of the agent's actions (i.e., its proposed deals).
-This is relevant to measuring whether agents are proposing deals that are less ideal for them (i.e., compromising).
+\textbf{Own score.} We calculate $p_i$'s scores of its proposed deals w.r.t. itself: $S_{p_i}(\pi_{p_i}^{(t)})$.
+This is a ``local view'' of the agent's actions and helps measure if/how agents are aligned with their roles.

-\item \textbf{Collective score}: For an agent $p_i$, we calculate the average score of all agents given its deals $\pi_{p_i}^{(t)}$, this is an ``oracle view'' of the agent's actions w.r.t. all agents; the agent \textit{cannot observe} the value of the collective score.
-This can measure whether agents are approaching a common agreement.
+\textbf{Collective score.} For an agent $p_i$, we calculate the average score of all agents given its deals: $\frac{1}{|P|} \sum\limits_{p_j \in P} S_{p_j}(\pi_{p_i}^{(t)})$.
+This is an ``oracle view'' of the agent's actions w.r.t. others, which $p_i$ \emph{cannot observe}.
+This measures whether agents make correct inferences about others' goals and take actions that are likely to achieve their goals (e.g., agreement, sabotaging).

-\item \textbf{Wrong deals}: Rate of deals $\pi_{p_i}^{(t)}$ with own score $S_{p_i}(\pi_{p_i}^{(t)})$ that is less than the corresponding minimum threshold of $p_i$.
-This measures whether models are following the game's rules and performing correct calculations of deals.
+\textbf{Wrong deals.} Rate of deals with ``own score'' less than the corresponding minimum threshold of the agent: $S_{p_i}(\pi_{p_i}^{(t)}) < \tau_{p_i}$.
+This measures whether models are performing \emph{correct calculations} of deals.